-9.2.3.
+2.III.
 Bio-Inspired Nanomaterials and Nanotechnology in Architecture

 For the development of further concepts, a mutual biomimetic approach is used.
 Usually - as described methodologically - biomimetic translation occurs from either end of the process: the natural phenomenon or the technical problem.
-The connotations "bottom-up" and "top-down" biomimetics (as introduced by Speck and co-workers [72]) are not used here since they might imply hierarchical relation between biology and technology.
-According to the notation introduced by Gebeshuber and Drack [2] the methods of biomimetics by analogy and biomimetics by induction are used simultaneously here, in imposing current issues and discussions in a specific field (architecture) onto a set of biomanotechnological investigations (bacilli, green algae, diatoms and red blood cells, Figure 1).
+The connotations "bottom-up" and "top-down" biomimetics (as introduced by Speck and co-workers72) are not used since they might imply hierarchical relation between biology and technology.
+According to Gebeshuber and Drack (2008) the methods of biomimetics by analogy and biomimetics by induction are used simultaneously, in imposing current issues and discussions in a specific field (architecture) onto a set of bionanotechnological investigations (bacilli, green algae, diatoms and red blood cells, Fig. 1).

-9.3.
-Results and Discussion
+3. Results and Discussion

-9.3.1.
+3.I.
 Bacilli

 This section presents the first high resolution AFM results on various stages of the sporulation process in B. subtilis.
-The different stages of the sporulation process are clearly discernible (Figure 9).
-Starting from the vegetative B. subtilis (Figure 9a) the bacillus enters stage I (asymmetric cell division, Figure 9b) and the developing endospore is appearing (stage II, Figure 9c).
-The development of the prespore (Figure 9d, the cell is in stage III, IV or V) leads towards the release of the mature spore by lysis of the mother cell (stage VI, Figure 9e).
+The different stages of the sporulation process are clearly discernible (Fig. 9).
+Starting from the vegetative B. subtilis (Fig 9a) the bacillus enters stage I (asymmetric cell division, Fig. 9b) and the developing endospore is appearing (stage II, Fig. 9c).
+The development of the prespore (Fig. 9d, the cell is in stage III, IV or V) leads towards the release of the mature spore by lysis of the mother cell (stage VI, Fig. 9e).
 Stages III, IV and V are not discriminable with surface methods such as AFM.
-At the final stage of the sporulation process, the spores appear (stage VII, Figure 9f).
+At the final stage of the sporulation process, the spores appear (stage VII, Fig. 9f).